 What Did You Like About It?
 I loved having more time and energy to fill up with new things.

 The best thing, hands down, for me about skipping drinking is how much more time there is.
 When I see my friends for brunch and mimosas, I spend the rest of the afternoon happily shopping or watching Netflix.
-Without the mimosa, I had so much more energy and enthusiasm and started to actually do things I'd been talking about for ages, like joining a book club and learning to bake bread.
+Without the mimosa, I had so much more energy and enthusiasm and started to actually do things I'd been planning on my to do list for ages.

 If your friends are anything like mine, most of them probably won't even notice you aren't drinking, and the ones you tell won't care a jot.
 I was pretty unsociable for the first few weeks, but once I started seeing people, it didn’t take long for it to feel totally normal to order a glass of cranberry juice instead of a glass of California pinot.